UniExeterRSE/computational-thinking-2024/_episodes/06_abstraction.md

 ### Activity: Knight's Tour

-On the cross shaped board below, a chess Knight can move two spaces in one direction and then move one square at right angles, or vice versa, as it moves in a chessgame.
+On the cross shaped board below, a chess Knight can move two spaces in one direction and then move one square at right angles, or vice versa, as it moves in a chess game.
 It jumps to the new square without visiting any in between, and must always land on a square on the board.
 Find a sequence of moves that starts from Square 1, visits every square exactly once and finishes where it started.

 ![knightstour](../images/knights_tour.png)

 Are these problems similar?
 How might you represent the Knight's Tour in a different way to simplify finding a solution?

 Abstraction can be incredibly powerful.
-In the face of a complex problem,  the ability to separate what aspects of a problem are important for solving it, and what are spurious details really advances your ability to design a computational solution.
+In the face of a complex problem,  the ability to separate what aspects of a problem are important for solving it, and what are spurious details really helps to design a computational solution.

 Abstraction not only makes a problem easier to solve, it should also lead to a more efficient solution as you are not spending time processing information that does not help you get to the solution.